Q: What is a merchant account?

 Q: What is an acquiring bank?

-A: An acquiring bank, also referred to as the acquirer, or processing bank, is an institution that opens and maintains a merchant account.
+A: An acquiring bank, also referred to as the acquirer or processing bank, is an institution that opens and maintains a merchant account.
 It acts as a middleman between the credit card processor and the card associations (Visa, MasterCard, etc).
-Because the credit card associations are not dealing directly with merchants, a merchant account is needed at a registered acquirer.
+Because the credit card associations are not dealing directly with merchants, a merchant account is needed with a registered acquirer.
 This account acts as a repository for your money.
-The acquirer also takes the risk that you as a merchant will remain solvent, which is why it gets down to the nitty gritty when reviewing your application to determine the risks and probability of refunds, chargebacks and positive account balance.
+The acquirer also takes the risk that you, as a merchant, will remain solvent, which is why it goes into minute detail when reviewing your application, to determine the risks and probability of refunds, chargebacks and loss of positive account balance.

 Q: What is a payment processor?

-A: Because very often the merchant account and payment gateway are provided together, this term tends to be used incorrectly as merchants are misusing it when referring to a merchant account provider.
-In short, the payment processor is a company that processes credit card payments (Visa/MasterCard).
-Processor is actually more suited as an alternative term for a payment gateway, because it's role is to provide a gateway which handles the transaction requests and is integrated with different acquiring banks, various other payment gateways and service providers, distributing data between this network and the merchants.
+A: Because the merchant account and payment gateway are very often provided together, this term tends to be used incorrectly as merchants misuse it when referring to a merchant account provider.
+In short, the payment processor is a company that processes credit and debit card payments (Visa/MasterCard).
+A processor is actually more suited as an alternative term for a payment gateway, because it's role is to provide a gateway which handles transaction requests and is integrated with different acquiring banks, and various other payment gateways and service providers, distributing data between this network and the merchants.

 Q: What is a payment gateway?

-A: When you accept payment from a client, credit card details need to be sent through the network to the acquiring bank, Visa/MasterCard and issuing bank to check if the cardholder has enough money to pay for the transaction.
-In a traditional brick and mortar retail shop this happens through a POS terminal (Point Of Sale), a small machine that collects card data and sends it to the processor's or acquiring bank's gateway and then onwards to Visa/MasterCard.
-In an e-commerce (online based) sale, this process happens via website which sends the transaction data to a payment gateway after the cardholder submits the checkout form.
+A: When you accept payment from a client, card details need to be sent through the network to the acquiring bank, Visa/MasterCard and issuing bank to check if the cardholder has enough money to pay for the transaction.
+In a traditional brick-and-mortar retail shop this happens through a POS terminal (Point of Sale), a small machine that collects card data and sends it to the processor's or acquiring bank's gateway and then onwards to Visa/MasterCard.
+In an e-commerce (online-based) sale, this process happens via a website which sends the transaction data to a payment gateway after the cardholder submits the checkout form.